Does Gymnastics Stunt Your Growth? Find Out More!

 When asked whether gymnastics causes stunted growth, he answers that late-teens and early-20s women are different.

 Another example that disagrees with the theory is from research by the University of Melbourne.
 According to the results of the study, the history of gymnastic training does not cause stunted growth.
 It is argued that most gymnasts are small because coaches prefer training those who are naturally small to perform better.
 In short, this study concluded that short stature and delayed bone maturity is already present even from the start.

-So, does gymnastics stunt your growth?
-Some studies believe that rigorous training is the cause of the stunted growth curse because of its effect on the body.
-However, some studies believe it's not because of the training, but some factors such as genes and interest in sports.
-To clear this up, it seems like the best course of action is to make another study with updated data, methodology, and add some overlooked factors.
+Some studies believe that meticulous training is the cause of the stunted growth curse because of its effect on the body.
+However, some studies believe it's not because of the training, but other factors such as genes and interest in sports.